rajatcse1/CodeIgniter-PG/cons.md

       - etc.
 - Admin can do the following action from their accounts:
       - Add PG
-      - Add rooms
+      - Add rooms and set room orientation using drag & drop
-      - Add bed
       - Connect tennent
       - Add default facilities
       - etc.